-- 1. the IMDB-WIKI dataset, the largest dataset with real age and gender annotations; - a novel regression formulation through a deep classification followed by expected value refinement; - the DEX system, winner of the LAP 2015 challenge [10] on apparent age estimation.
+- The IMDB-WIKI dataset, the largest dataset with real age and gender annotations; - A novel regression formulation through a deep classification followed by expected value refinement; - 3.
+The DEX system, winner of the LAP 2015 challenge (Escalera et al. 2015) on apparent age estimation.

-This work is an extended and detailed version of our previous LAP challenge report paper [45].
+This work is an extended and detailed version of our previous LAP challenge report paper Rothe et al. (2015).
 We now officially introduce our IMDB-WIKI dataset for apparent age estimation, provide a more in depth analysis of the proposed DEX system, and apply the method and report results also on standard real age estimation datasets.